adefelic/cetus/planning/game-design.md

 	- you can do destruction but also nothing ever changes really? the world is big and imposing and cannot be changed by an individual
 - sinking, but also never changing

+- what are stories / ideas / mechanics that line up with being lost, slowly pushing ahead
+- life is not a straight line to the end. it requires doubling back to places and people from the past. it requires changing yourself
+	- returning to old zones
+	- returning to old encounters
+	- returning to old npcs
+	- returning to old homes/wells

+- what are the PLAYER DIMENSIONS
+	- the natural world | artifice
+	- changing yourself to be more like the world | changing the world to be more like yourself
+		- sometimes the world will push you to be like it when you shouldn't be and vice versa
+		- sometimes the world is scary. sometimes the self is wrong. break habits rather than doubling down
+			- sometimes you put down torches to make the world more comfortable
+			- sometimes those torches make it so that you cannot see certain things
+			- the torches have to come from somewhere ... are they made of dead things that you stole?

+- more abstract stats / types. what verbs go with these?
+	- nature   (plants)
+		- spreading, creating. robust. dense, networked
+		- fungal? rhizomatic?
+	- artifice (tools)
+		- binding, subtracting. direct, simple, individually powerful. scientific
+		-
+	- safety   (structures)
+		- slow, cautious. home building. defending
+		- the tower-builders
+	- action   (animal)
+		- fast. violent. courageous, heroic. risk taking. wandering
+	- wonder   (mystery)
+		- mysterious, emotional. involves death. "vibes-based"
+	- maybe these can be the abstract ideas, but each should be put into the world as a creature faction.

+- being in a dead seeming place
+- being in a place that is not actually dead
+	- ideas
+		- should i change or should i not change
+			- i think this is a great idea. maybe a game that incentivises anti-builds? picking some of a lot of things
+			- staying different from the environment. strength from within. doubling down
+			- becoming one with the environment. strength from the outside. change
+		- continuing to build strengths or shoring up weaknesses?
+			- not sure if this is interesting
+		- should i push on and risk (act) or should i heal and be cautious (wait)
+			- cautious: you gain strength from resting. it does not last
+				- you find strength and newness in consistency
+			- risky: you gain momentum from not resting, but it can come crashing down
+				- you find strength in newness
+		-

 rules: